Article

 If the deceased person was survived by a spouse and no children, the spouse is entitled to the entire estate.
 If the deceased person was not survived by a spouse or children, the assets will be distributed to their next of kin.

-In the presence of a valid will, the inheritance rights of spouses in Australia are determined by the terms of the will.
-If a spouse is named as a beneficiary in the will, they are entitled to inherit the assets and property specified in the will.
+In the presence of a valid Will, the inheritance rights of spouses in Australia are determined by the terms of the Will.
+If a spouse is named as a beneficiary in the Will, they are entitled to inherit the assets and property specified in the Will.

 In these contested cases, the Supreme Court will consider the financial needs and circumstances of the child and may award a larger share of the estate if deemed appropriate.

-In addition to the assets and property specified in the will or distributed through the rules of intestacy, a surviving spouse or partner may also be entitled to a share of the deceased person's superannuation and life insurance policies.
+In addition to the assets and property specified in the Will or distributed through the rules of intestacy, a surviving spouse or partner may also be entitled to a share of the deceased person's superannuation and life insurance policies.

 Under the Superannuation Industry (Supervision) Act, a surviving spouse or partner is entitled to a share of the deceased person's superannuation if the deceased person died after 1 July 2017.
 This share is determined by the terms of the superannuation policy and the laws governing superannuation in Australia.